ashutiwari4/PFS_FileSystem/README.md

 READ ME FILE FOR "A PORTABLE FILE SYSTEM USING LINKED ALLOCATION METHOD"

-Steps to execute the project in Linux Shell -
+Steps to execute the project in Linux Shell -</br>
-1) Compile the project using the javac mFilename.java
  2) To execute the project use java mFilename

 The running programs accepts the following commands :